Otagi Nenbutsu-ji Temple: The Hidden Treasure of Kyoto

 Otagi Nenbutsu-ji is nestled in the scenic Arashiyama neighborhood of Kyoto.
 In fact, getting there is an adventure in itself.
 Here are the best ways to reach this serene sanctuary:

 Established in the Higashiyama area in 770 by Empress Shōtoku.
-The first temple faced numerous challenges, including being washed away by a flood.
+The first temple faced challenges, including being washed away by a flood.
 It found a new home in the north-east of Kyoto during the early Heian period, only to fall into disrepair over the centuries.
-A significant move in 1922 aimed to preserve its core structures, but a devastating typhoon in 1955 left it severely damaged.
+A move in 1922 aimed to preserve its core structures, but a devastating typhoon in 1955 left the temple severely damaged.

-In 1955, Kocho Nishimura, a sculptor and monk, restored the temple and brought new energy to it.
-He started a special project, inviting people to carve statues of Buddha's disciples.
+In 1955, Kocho Nishimura, a sculptor and monk, restored the temple and he started a special project, inviting people to carve statues of Buddha's disciples.
 This led to the creation of 1200 Rakan statues by amateurs from all over Japan in the 1980s.

 This project not only helped fix the temple but also involved the community in a meaningful and artistic way.
 The Nishimura family continues to find new ways to share Buddha’s message of happiness, using music, photography, and video at the temple.